 5.1.1.3.7 Average DL UE buffered Throughput per DRB

 a) This measurement provides the average down link buffered UE throughput per DRB on NRCellCU.
 The DRBs are mapped with the same 5QI for NR SA or mapped with the same QCI for EN-DC.
 This measurement is intended for throughput per UE and bearer independent of traffic patterns and packet size.
-Initial buffering time in CU and on F1, meant as time interval the first PDCP SDU of the new burst is received in CU until this first part is received in DU, is excluded.
+The measurement is based on Desired buffer size communicated within DDDS from DU to CU UP and is intended for services with burst duration spanning over the time interval of a couple of consequent DDDSs.
+For very bursty traffic with burst duration within the interval of one DDDS the measured values can be unprecise and cannot be compared across vendors.Initial buffering time in CU and on F1, meant as time interval the first PDCP SDU of the new burst is received in CU until this first part is received in DU, is excluded.
 The monitoring is supported also in DC scenario and in NSA option3a and 3x.